-Ever since I first saw the first cranberry fields twenty years ago, I wanted to watch how the bright red berries are harvested.
-From stories and photos, I knew that water mattered, and in some New England shots, cranberry farmers were shown shoving the cranberries together on flooded fields and finally loading them onto waiting trucks that took them should transport for further processing.
-Now, on my recent trip to Canada, I had the opportunity to visit the only cranberry farm in Ontario, and I did not have much to think about.
-I did not want to miss this chance to see the cranberry harvest in Canada.
+Ever since I saw the first cranberry fields twenty years ago, I have wanted to see how the bright red berries are harvested.
+I knew from stories and photos that water plays a role.
+Some New England footage showed cranberry farmers using large rakes to rake cranberries in flooded fields.
+Finally, they loaded the berries onto waiting trucks that would transport them to further processing.
+Now, on our trip to Muskoka, we had the opportunity to visit the only cranberry farm in Ontario.
+So I didn't have to think long.
+I didn't want to miss this chance to see the cranberry harvest in Canada.
 So I could finally satisfy my curiosity.
 We put Johnston's Cranberry Marsh in Bala in the Muskoka region on our itinerary.

 Johnston's Cranberry Marsh in Bala

-Johnston's Cranberry Farm is located just outside the small town of Bala in the beautiful Muskoka region, which is great for growing cranberries.
-This requires acid peat soil and proximity to water, which is abundant there.
-On our journey through Muskoka, the lakes rarely disappeared from our view, and then, at most, when we crossed a small land bridge between two of them.
-Sometimes it was so narrow that the water was even on both sides of the road.
-In addition, the area is known for its silted up lakes.
+Johnston's Cranberry Farm is located just outside the small town of Bala im Muskoka Cottage Country.
+This region is wonderful for growing cranberries.
+This requires acidic peat soil and proximity to water.
+It is there in abundance.
+As we drove through Muskoka, the lakes rarely disappeared from view, and when we did, it was only when we were crossing a small land bridge between two of them.
+Sometimes this was so narrow that the water was even on both sides of the road.
+The area is also known for its silted up lakes.
 There, dense reeds grow on the edge of shallow pools.
-This reed rots on the bottom of the lake and fills it up slowly from below.
-This process is repeated until the entire lake disappears under a vegetative blanket, creating a peat bog - the ideal soil for cranberries to feel good.
+This reed rots on the bottom of the lake and slowly fills it up from below.
+This process is repeated until the entire lake disappears under a vegetative cover, creating a peat bog – ideal soil for cranberries to thrive on.

 Cultivation and use of cranberries